Monbetsu, Hokkaido: Geography

-Shokotsu River flows through the city.
+The Shokotsu River flows through the city.

 Climate

 Monbetsu has a humid continental climate (Köppen climate classification Dfb) with warm summers and cold winters.
 Precipitation falls throughout the year, but is heaviest from July to September.

 Transportation

 Monbetsu does not have passenger rail service.
-There are buses to Sapporo and Asahikawa, as well as a daily flight to Tokyo from Monbetsu Airport.
+There are buses to Sapporo and Asahikawa.

+There is also a daily flight to Tokyo from Monbetsu Airport.
+The other nearest airport is Memanbetsu Airport located 109 km away from the city which also serve flights to Sapporo and other Japanese cities in addition to Tokyo.

 Shokotsu Line and Nayoro Main Line used to run in the city.